-The Risk Report of K&H is prepared primarily for the Bank on individual basis, however detailed information is also provided regarding the whole K&H Group on consolidated basis in the appendix.
-The Risk Report contains information for 31/12/2008, audited in the course of the preparation of the Annual Report.
+The current Risk Report is prepared for K&H Bank on individual basis, however detailed information is also provided regarding the structure of K&H Group.
+The Risk Report contains information and figures for 31/12/2009, audited in the course of the preparation of the Annual Report.